Creamy Pea Salad

 *To make this vegetarian, replace mayonnaise with vegetarian creamy dressing and cheese with non-dairy shreds or omit.

 *Make it Southern with pork.
-Top the salad with bacon bits or add chunks of cooked ham.
+Top the salad with smokey bacon pieces or add chunks of cooked ham.

 *Add fresh parsley or dill chopped and sprinkled on top for a fresh herb flavor.